 Exclusion and Disinfection

-Our team began with a full cleaning of the areas in the backyard that were covered in fecal matter.
-After that, we sprayed a commercial grade disinfectant throughout.
+Our team began with full cleaning of the areas in the backyard that were covered in fecal matter.
+After that, we sprayed a commercial-grade disinfectant throughout.
 This process will eliminate all pathogens that may have contaminated the area.
-It will also remove all odours, preventing animals from following the strong smell and move back to the area once they have been vacated.
+It will also remove all odours, preventing animals from following the strong smell and moving back to the area once they have been vacated.

 It is imperative that yards be clean of animal feces and that steps are taken to move the raccoons along.
 Installing exclusion mesh around areas that are prone to animal invasion is a sure way to keep them out.

 All our exclusion installations are backed with a 2-year warranty.
-If any of our work is damaged or removed by wild animals, we will return to repair or replace.
+If any of our work is damaged or removed by wild animals, we will return to repair or replace it.

 Animals commonly find shelter in people’s attics, especially in the fall and winter months.
 They can tell that the inside is warm by the air that escapes the roof’s ventilation.
 To get inside, raccoons and squirrels will break the soffits, chew through the vents, or climb down the chimney.
 Housing animals in the attic however can seriously damage the insulation within and increase energy costs.
 It also puts your home at risk of getting more pests and the pathogens they bring with them.
 In this case, both raccoons and squirrels had broken into this Ajax home, one after the other.
 If you suspect an infestation on your property, call Wildlife Shield.
 Read More →

 Rabies may sound like a disease that existed far back in history like the plague but at least one person every day dies of this disease somewhere in the world.
 What’s more, raccoons are vulnerable to contracting rabies by fighting with other rabid animals.